davidwobido/Weather-App/README.md

 A Weather-App that suggests what to wear. <br>
 Using https://github.com/davidwobido/VanillaJS-Template

-Built it to refresh my vanilla.js skills again.
+Built to work with vanilla.js again.

 ### APIs:
 📍 https://geolocation-db.com <br>